linas/learn-experiments-en/README.md

      has 7.1K x 66K (w,d) matrix, 270K word-disjunct pairs.
      Needs only additional 0.4 GB to also load (w,d) for total of 6.4 GB

+     XXX -- there is an issue: the matrix-summary says 7.4M word-word pairs, but there are only 3.4M atoms.
+So the summary is pre-trim.

 * `run-1-t1*-shape.rdb` -- Copy of above, with MM^T marginals on shapes.
      This is on the fat side, as it still retains the original word-pairs.
 It also contains the (un-needed) support and MM^T